Blockchain-Powered-eSIM/OpenRSP/README.md

 5. **Privacy within the Protocol**: The RSP protocol lacks robust privacy measures to safeguard interactions between entities.
 Sensitive information, such as unique identifiers, is frequently shared during provisioning and profile switching.
 This exposure increases the risk of data leaks and unauthorized tracking, as adversaries can correlate interactions to identify users and their network preferences.

 6. **No User Plane Data Integrity**: The current RSP protocol fails to ensure the integrity of user plane data, leaving it vulnerable to tampering or unauthorized modification.
 This issue is critical as compromised user plane data can lead to security risks, such as data corruption, injection attacks, or unauthorized access to network resources.

 ---

-### The main issue with current [RSP](https://en.wikipedia.org/wiki/Remote_SIM_provisioning)
->
->The current RSP standard that remotely provision eSIM to user devie is based on a mechanism which revolves around exchanging keys and signing certificates between the device and the mobile network operator (MNO).
-These keys and certificates are used to verify the authenticity of the device and establish a secure and encrypted connection.
->And the security relies on trusted parties (central authority), The device manufacturers here play a crucial role along with OS to make sure not reveal eSIM profile.
->This also makes the environment restricted and later a closed industry.
->>

-### Resolved Issue
->
->Independent service providers to transmit commands of loading profiles to SIM-cards in the device has been amended and the possibility to store arrays of profiles in Independent certified data centres (Subscriptions manager) has appeared.

-#### eSIM Smart COntract Suite
-With the [open source eSIM Smart Wallet](https://github.com/Blockchain-Powered-eSIM/smart-contract-suite) we have resolved the issue that gets introduced in the eSIM stack based on current RSP by removiing the possibility to store arrays of profiles in Independent certified data centres (Subscriptions manager), Actually ,
-- eSIM Smart Wallet allows users to own their profiles and remove the requirements to store profiles in data centres,
-- Provides well synchronization, security, and interoperability in subscription management which certified data centers are having issues with and it's tricky to keep everything secure, synced, and working smoothly.

----